-Pre | Post
+Pre | Post (envelope modes)

 The Pre | Post switch selects whether the signal to be analyzed is taken from the raw audio input, or if it's attenuated by the channel's slider.
 When the switch is set to Pre, the Env Out jacks will respond to the frequency content of the input signal and not be effected by the sliders or Level CV jacks.
+You can think of this as meaning the Env Out jacks output the signal "Pre" or before the sliders.
 This is useful in cases where you want to use the Env Out jacks to control or modulate other things in your patch, while also using the sliders to control the mix on the SMR's audio outputs.

-When the switch is set to Post, the Env Out jacks will act as if the frequency content of the channel was attenuated by the slider and Level CV jack.
+When the switch is set to Post, the Env Out jacks will act as if the frequency content of the channel was attenuated by the slider and Level CV jack (the jacks output the signals "Post" or after the sliders).
 Therefore in Post mode, the Env Out jack will output zero when the slider is all the way down (and no Level CV is applied).
-With Fast | Slow set to Trigger (center position), the slider effectively sets the threshold level for which is a trigger is fired.
-This is crucial for advanced beat-syncing (see example patch).